 His research, fully funded by the Economic and Social Research Council, seeks to ascertain whether previous UK studies' failure to detect adverse effects to natives' wages owes to the existence of other labour market adjustment mechanisms.
 Specifically, Ben examines whether the wage and employment impacts of immigration differ for heterogenous skill and age groups, and whether it induces firms to locate their production activities in the UK (as opposed to overseas) or change their production methods (and use the abundant labour type more intensively).

-Ben is currently working at the UN's migration agency, the International Organization for Migration, in their Migration Research Division.
+Ben is currently working at the Department for Work and Pensions and has previously worked for UN's migration agency, the International Organization for Migration, in their Migration Research Division.

 Master, University of Southampton

 Award Date: 27 Jun 2017